gvn/gvn-blog/src/blog/post/npm-front-end.md

 Run a build, which in this example creates a `dest` folder containing compiled assets.
 After the build is successfully completed, it will be staged in git (note that `-f` allows it to be staged despite the fact that it is .gitignore'd).

-`"postversion": "npm publish && git push mozilla --tags && git rm -r dest && git commit --amend --no-edit && git push mozilla master"`
+`"postversion": "npm publish && git push origin --tags && git rm -r dest && git commit --amend --no-edit && git push origin master"`

-Publish to npm, push the tag to the `mozilla` remote, remove the compiled folder, amend the previous commit to eliminate the compiled code, and finally push the commit to master.
+Publish to npm, push the tag to the `origin` remote, remove the compiled folder, amend the previous commit to eliminate the compiled code, and finally push the commit to master.

 ## Gotchas